 TechGirlz National Outreach Manager Alicia Park will serve as advisor to the Eastern Teen Advisory Board.
 TechGirlz Philadelphia Outreach Manager Danica Pascavage will serve in the same capacity for the Philly Metro Teen Advisory Board.
 TechGirlz Chicago Outreach Coordinator, Sara Neiman, will serve as advisor for the Western Teen Advisory Board.

 To learn more about TechGirlz and its programs, please visit http://www.techgirlz.org.

-TechGirlz is a nonprofit that fosters a love for technology in middle school girls.
+TechGirlz is a nonprofit program of Creating IT Futures that fosters a love for technology in middle school girls.
 Our free, open source technology courses can be used by anyone to inspire curiosity, impart confidence and build community as the foundation for the application of technology throughout a girl’s career and life.
-TechShopz courses have been taught by volunteer instructors in ten states and four countries to tens of thousands of girls.
-To learn more or how you can participate, please visit http://www.techgirlz.org/.
+TechShopz courses have been taught by volunteer instructors in several states and four countries to tens of thousands of girls.
+To learn more or find out how you can participate, please visit http://www.techgirlz.org/.

 ABOUT CREATING IT FUTURES